mad2342/DemandingJumps/Source/DemandingJumps/README.md

 # DemandingJumps

-[Battletech Mod][ModTek] Jumping incurs a penalty to hitting targets depending on attackers weight class.
+[Battletech Mod][ModTek] Jumping incurs a penalty to hitting targets depending on attackers weight class AND adds one bar of stability damage.
+No hopping behind enemy mechs all day without a penalty anymore.